 GovReady-Q administrators will configure GovReady-Q with an AppSource record for each source of compliance apps that will be made available to GovReady-Q users.
 Each AppSource has a "slug," which is its unique name on the GovReady-Q installation.
 An AppSource also defines a remote location - such as a GitHub repository, local directory, or on-premise git server - to query for compliance apps, which will be listed in the app catalog.
 A typical GovReady-Q installation might have one AppSource providing compliance apps published by GovReady PBC and a second AppSource for providing compliance apps defined by the organization.
-Each AppSource defines the remote location as well as local permissions such as which compliance apps in the store to make available to GovReady-Q users and, in a multi-tenant setup, which site Organizations can see the compliance apps from the AppSource.
+Each AppSource defines the remote location as well as local permissions such as which compliance apps in the store to make available to GovReady-Q users and Organizations.
 See App Sources for more information.

-Each time a compliance app is started by a user, an AppSource is queried for the latest version of the selected compliance app and an AppInstance is created that holds the complete set of questions, business logic, and templates defined in that version of the compliance app.
-Therefore there will be a separate AppInstance in the database for every version of every compliance app being used by GovReady-Q users.
+Each time a compliance app is started by a user, an AppSource is queried for the latest version of the selected compliance app and an AppVersion is created that holds the complete set of questions, business logic, and templates defined in that version of the compliance app.
+Therefore there will be a separate AppVersion in the database for every version of every compliance app being used by GovReady-Q users.

-Each AppInstance links back to the AppSource it was created from (the "source" field) and holds the name it was given (the "appname" field).
-Each AppInstance brings along with it the Modules and Questions defined in that version of the compliance app.
-In other words, Modules and Questions are specific to a AppInstancex.
+Each AppVersion links back to the AppSource it was created from (the "source" field) and holds the name it was given (the "appname" field).
+Each AppVersion brings along with it the Modules and Questions defined in that version of the compliance app.
+In other words, Modules and Questions are specific to a AppVersion.
 Therefore if two versions of a compliance app are present in the database, a question that exists in both versions of the app is represented as two Question records - one for each version of the app.
 Similarly, there will be (at least) two Modules, one for each version of the app.